 The week long Taj Mahotsav takes place at Shilpgram in Agra, right near the Taj Mahal, from February 18-27 each year.
-The focus of this festival is on arts, crafts, Indian culture, and recreating the Mughal era.
+The focus of this festival is on arts, crafts, Indian culture, and recreating the Mughal Era.
 It gets underway with a spectacular procession that includes elephants, camels, and drummers.
 Elephant and camel rides are on offer, and there are also games for the kids, and a food festival.
 The venue has special significance, as it's apparently located on the site where the artisans who built the Taj Mahal once lived.

 The Taj Mahal appears to gradually alter its color in the changing light of the day.
 It’s well worth the effort to get up early and spend sunrise there, as it majestically reveals itself.
 Be prepared to encounter plenty of beggars and touts at the entrance.
 If you don’t want to pay the costly admission fee or battle the crowds, you can get a great view of the Taj from across the river bank.
 Once such place there is Mehtab Bagh -- a 25 acre Mughal garden complex directly opposite the monument.
 The entry cost is 100 rupees for foreigners, and it's open until sunset.
 The view is one to remember!

-The best time to visit is from November to February, otherwise it can be unbearably hot or rainy.
+The best time to go there is from November to February, otherwise it can be unbearably hot or rainy.
 You'll be able to get some excellent off-season discounts though.

 Unfortunately, many of the hotels in Agra are as uninspiring as the city itself.
-However, these 5 Appealing Hotels in Agra should help make your stay a memorable one.
+However, these 10 Appealing Hotels in Agra should help make your stay a memorable one.
 There are hotels to suit all budgets.

 Side Trips from Agra:

 The deserted Mogul capital of Fatehpur Sikri is 40 kilometers (25 miles) from Agra and can easily be visited on a day trip.
 Nature lovers will appreciate a trip to the Bharatpur Bird Sanctuary at the Keoladeo Ghana National Park, 55 kilometers (34 miles) from Agra.
 Another place of interest is the beautifully carved, red ocher sandstone tomb that's Akbar's Mausoleum.
 It's located at Sikandra, only 13 kilometers (8 miles) from Agra.